kyosheek/vue-contact-book/README.md

 ## Key Features

-- Only First name is required for contacts
+- Only First name is required to add new contact to your 'book'

-- Any strings and numbers will suffice (use anything but letters and numbers at your own risk!)
+- Any value for new info field (except for colon, it is a delimiter)

-- Custom field names
+- Custom field names and values

+- But you can then add colon when editing field's value! (sic)

-- No input check (be careful not to confuse email and phone number)
+- No input check (so you can input friend's phone numbers in favourite format, e.g. +l33tc00k135<3)

-- `/book` page only shows full name and working place
+- `/book` page only shows general information for each contact

 - Totally free (0.00$) to use!